 Along with the other Inhumans, Crystal made her animated debut in the three-part Inhumans Saga episodes, and after escaping the Negative Barrier, went on to become the girlfriend of the Human Torch.
 She is voiced by Kathy Ireland.

-Crystal and the rest of the Inhumans appears in the episode "Inhuman Nature" voiced by Mary Faber.
-In this episode A-Bomb developed a crush on her, and the agents end up aiding the Inhumans against Maximus.
+Crystal and the rest of the Inhumans appears in the episode "Inhuman Nature," with Crystal voiced by Mary Faber.
+In this episode, A-Bomb develops a crush on her, and the agents end up aiding the Inhumans against Maximus.

-Crystan, along the royal family, makes a cameo appearence in the episode "Agent Web"
+Crystal, along the royal family, makes a cameo appearance in the episode "Agent Web."

-Crystal made a cameo appearence in the episode "Crystal Blue Persuasion".
-She officialy meets Star-Lord in the episode "Inhuman Touch", helping the Guardians against Maximus.
+Crystal made a cameo appearance in the episode "Crystal Blue Persuasion."
+She officially meets Star-Lord in the episode "Inhuman Touch," helping the Guardians against Maximus.
 She is voiced by Vanessa Marshall.